jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

-If you don't want JupyterLab's custom context menu to appear for your element, because you have your own right click behavior that you want to trigger, you can add the `data-jp-suppress-context-menu` data attribute to any node to have it and it's children not trigger it.
+If you don't want JupyterLab's custom context menu to appear for your element, because you have your own right click behavior that you want to trigger, you can add the `data-jp-suppress-context-menu` data attribute to any node to have it and its children not trigger it.

 For example, if you are building a custom React element, it would like this: